Swimming and T1D

 Tape up your Monitors

-Your CGM is built to stay put through tough conditions, but sometimes it is necessary to add another layer to your site.
+Your continuous glucose monitor (CGM) is built to stay put through tough conditions, but sometimes it is necessary to add another layer to your site.
 There are companies where you can purchase a cool design of tape to put over your CGM.
 Also, you can buy kinesiology tape at a sporting goods store.
 You can cut out a shape for your CGM, and stick it on top of the monitor to ensure that your monitor will last in the water.